lowquark/redpine-rs/README.md

 network losses.

-While the underlying protocol has been developed from scratch, Redpine has an event-driven API based on the venerable `enet` library, and was written based on lessons learned during the development of its predecessor, `uflow`.
-In particular, Redpine makes four key improvements:
+While the underlying protocol has been developed from scratch, Redpine has an event-driven API based on the venerable [ENet](https://github.com/lsalzman/enet), and was written based on lessons learned during the development of its predecessor, [UFlow](https://github.com/lowquark/uflow).
+In particular, Redpine makes four key improvements over UFlow:

 ### Event-driven, optionally-blocking implementation